gromann/gridsome-forestry-starter/projects/upload-images-to-s3-from-a.net-core-api.md

     }
 ```

 The most important thing is to add the FromForm parameter binding to **every** parameter!
 At next I create an AddImageCommand, this is just a transport class to pass the parameters to my Service.
 Then the service will be async called.
-Afterward, a wrapper with that result plus status code or an error message will be returned.
+Afterward, a wrapper with that result plus a status code or an error message will be returned.

 #### Connecting to Amazon S3